Funded Nursing Care (FNC) or Registered Nursing Care Contribution (RNCC)

 Tax and benefits

-RNCC does not affect your entitlement to Attendance Allowance, however it’s always best to double check your payments as it has been known for government employees to confuse RNCC with NHS Continuing Healthcare and, as a result, stop paying Attendance Allowance.
+FNC does not affect your entitlement to Attendance Allowance, however it’s always best to double check your payments as it has been known for government employees to confuse FNC with NHS Continuing Healthcare and, as a result, stop paying Attendance Allowance.